 Students helped select the school mascot (Cavaliers), and the school colors (royal blue and silver).
 The school opened on September 5, 1995, with 110 students.
 In 1997, Blanchet was granted full accreditation by the Northwest Association of Schools and Colleges.
 The first graduating class received their diplomas in June 1999.
 Today, Blanchet’s enrollment has more than tripled, and the school offers academic and spiritual growth opportunities to both Catholic and non-Catholic youth.
 The school operates by permission of the Archdiocese of Portland in Oregon, but it is a private, independent nonprofit.

 Blanchet owns its 22-acre campus and school facility.
-The school has successfully completed three capital campaigns, which resulted in a new lobby, gymnasium, a renovated arts center and a new student center and a new track and field complex.
+The school has successfully completed multiple capital campaigns, which resulted in a new lobby, gymnasium, a renovated arts center, a new student center and a new track and field complex.